March 1973 Popular Electronics

 Mankind has been fascinated

 with - and scared of - lightning since the dawn of civilization.
 It's incredible

-power has been the cause of much destruction and loss of life.
+power has been the cause of much property destruction and loss of life.
 Benjamin Franklin

-famously proved that lightning is in fact a form of electrostatic discharge.
-He exploited that knowledge to invent grounded lightning rods for tall buildings, thereby
+famously proved that lightning is in fact a form of electrostatic discharge (he

+exploited that knowledge to invent grounded lightning rods for tall buildings, thereby

-nearly totally halting the lightning-caused fire epidemic in Philadelphia and other cities.
-Much investigation
+nearly totally halting the lightning-caused fire epidemic in Philadelphia's and

 By David L. Heiserman

-spectacular electrical show several times a year.
+most spectacular electrical show several times a year.
 Under a curtain of black

 clouds and in the company of heavy rain and high winds, nature winds up her giant

-electrical dynamo, releasing bolts of blue-white electrical energy that have terrified, mystified, thrilled,
+electrical dynamo, releasing bolts of blue-white electrical energy that have terrified,

-electrical energy is staggering - about 350 kW-hr per bolt, which amounts to
+of electrical energy is staggering - about 350 kW-hr per bolt, which amounts to

 1015 kW-hr annually.
 If there were some way to harness all this power, it could

 power transmission and electronic communications.
 Lightning has a way of immobilizing

 protection techniques have reduced the number and duration of total power outages

-due to lightning, the outages that do occur have more disastrous effects than ever before.
+due to lightning, the outages that do occur have more disastrous effects than ever

-bypass switches to reduce the ways lightning can destroy outdoor structures
+fast-acting bypass switches to reduce the ways lightning can destroy outdoor structures

 and sensitive electrical equipment.
 Frequency- and pulse-modulation techniques are

 partial answers to the problem of carrying on radio communication through the world's

 constant thunderstorm activity.
 But lightning still manages to pull off some surprises.
-NASA engineers, for

-studying the behavior of devastating cloud-to-ground discharges, they hope to
+By studying the behavior of devastating cloud-to-ground discharges, they hope to

 find improved ways of eliminating the destructive effects.
 By studying the atmospheric

 Cloud-to-Earth Damage.
 Only a small fraction of electrical equipment

-damage is due to currents and voltages induced by a nearby lightning stroke.
+the damage is due to currents and voltages induced by a nearby lightning stroke.